• Industry

 The two rejections mean those proposals will not be forwarded to the New York State Gaming Commission for further consideration for one of up to three $500 million downstate casino licenses that could be made available.
 It also leaves the $11.1 billion Freedom Plaza application as the last one standing among the three groups looking to build a casino in New York City.

-Broadway Bounces Jay-Z
+Broadway bounces Jay-Z

-The two hearings for a casino at 1515 Broadway pitted large amounts of Broadway’s union-based theater workers seeing the proposed venue atop the Minskoff Theatre a threat to their livelihood on the “Great White Way” versus union-based construction workers eager to get a crack at the 3,000 projected jobs among the 6,800-plus overall positions.
+The two hearings for a casino at 1515 Broadway pitted large amounts of Broadway’s union-based theater workers seeing the proposed venue atop the Minskoff Theatre as a threat to their livelihood on the “Great White Way” versus union-based construction workers eager to get a crack at the 3,000 projected jobs among the 6,800-plus overall positions.

-Perhaps irritated by the first being held on a Wednesday — when Broadway schedules matinee shows — and needing to go across town to the Scandinavia House, Broadway workers showed up in droves last Thursday at the Broadhurst Theatre to voice their opposition.
+Perhaps irritated by the first hearing being held on a Wednesday — when Broadway schedules matinee shows — and needing to go across town to the Scandinavia House, Broadway workers showed up in droves last Thursday at the Broadhurst Theatre to voice their opposition.
 The Broadway League, which had been opposed to a casino since the get-go, offered a statement after the CAC vote:

-“This was a vote to protect the magic of Broadway for the one hundred thousand New Yorkers who depend on it for their livelihoods, and for the tens of millions who come from around the world to experience it,” said Jason Laks, president of The Broadway League, which was part of the No Times Square Casino Coallition.
+“This was a vote to protect the magic of Broadway for the one hundred thousand New Yorkers who depend on it for their livelihoods, and for the tens of millions who come from around the world to experience it,” said Jason Laks, president of The Broadway League, which was part of the No Times Square Casino Coallition, via email.
 “A casino can go anywhere, but Broadway only lives here.

-“We are so filled with gratitude for the committee members and the local elected officials—State Senator Liz Krueger, Assembly Member Tony Simone, Borough President Mark Levine and Council Member Erik Bottcher—who looked at the facts, listened to the residents, and stood up for this neighborhood and the theater community.”
+“We are so filled with gratitude for the committee members and the local elected officials — State Senator Liz Krueger, Assembly Member Tony Simone, Borough President Mark Levine, and Council Member Erik Bottcher — who looked at the facts, listened to the residents, and stood up for this neighborhood and the theater community.”

-The CAC vote broken down by committee members, with appointers in parentheses
+The CAC vote broken down by committee members, with appointers in parentheses:

 • Chair Carl Wilson (New York City Councilmember Erik Bottcher): Nay